 Hierarchy Of Noise Risk Control: The Definitive Guide

-In this article, we present a comprehensive guide to the hierarchy of noise risk control, including the different levels of control measures and their applications.
-We also discuss the importance of effective noise risk management and noise control techniques.
-Whether you are a health and safety professional, an employer, or an individual concerned about noise exposure, this guide provides essential information and practical strategies for managing noise risks effectively.
+In this definitive guide, we will delve into the various levels of the hierarchy, explore practical noise control techniques, and highlight the importance of effective noise management.
+Whether you’re a health and safety officer, an employer, or someone concerned about noise exposure, this guide provides the tools and strategies to mitigate noise risks and create a better work environment.

 Noise, or unwanted sound, is one of the most pervasive occupational health problems.
 It is a by-product of many industrial processes.
 Sound consists of pressure changes in a medium (usually air) caused by vibration or turbulence.
 These pressure changes produce waves emanating away from the turbulent or vibrating source.
 Exposure to high levels of noise causes hearing loss and may also cause other harmful health effects.
 The extent of damage depends primarily on the noise’s intensity and the exposure duration.